Cultivating Sikh Culture and Identity: Art, Music and Philology, London: Routledge, forthcoming.

-Romantic Nationalism in British India: Cultivation of Culture and the Global Circulation of Ideas, with an Afterword by Joep Leerssen, Leiden: Brill, forthcoming.
+Romantic Nationalism in India: Cultivation of Culture and the Global Circulation of Ideas, with an Afterword by Joep Leerssen, Leiden: Brill, forthcoming.

-Music and Empire in Britain and India: Identity, Internationalism, and Cross-Cultural Communication, New York: Palgrave MacMillan, 2013 (Palgrave Studies in Cultural and Intellectual History Series).
+Music and Empire in Britain and India: Identity, Internationalism, and Cross-Cultural Communication, New York: Palgrave MacMillan, 2013.

 Moral Languages from Colonial Punjab: The Singh Sabha, Arya Samaj and Ahmadiyahs, New Delhi: Manohar, 2008.

-“Rhythms of the Raj: Music in Colonial South Asia” in Harald Fischer-Tiné and Maria Framke, eds., Routledge Handbook of the History of Colonialism in South Asia, London: Routledge, forthcoming 2020.
+“Rhythms of the Raj: Music in Colonial South Asia” in Harald Fischer-Tiné and Maria Framke, eds., Routledge Handbook of the History of Colonialism in South Asia, London: Routledge, 2021: 373-85.